-The acronym FY2 is used in reference to current year information; FY1 is used for prior year information.
-The use of acronyms to denote fiscal years will expedite revisions to future manuals.
-The institution's audited report will need to show the four-digit year where FY2 and FY1 are used in the manual.
+The acronym of FY2 is used in reference to current year information; FY1 is used for prior year information.
+To expedite revisions to future manuals, it was decided to use acronyms to denote fiscal years.
+The institution's audited report would need to show the four digit year where FY2 and FY1 are used in the manual.

-Changes and Updates
+Changes & Updates